The production of meaning in the processing of natural language: Introduction

-When cognitive scientists and social psychologists applied Bell's tests in human experiments, they found correlations that violated the classical bound~\cite{busemeyer2012,pothos2022,busemeyer2025,aerts2018a,aerts2018b,bruza2023}.
-More recently, preliminary contextuality experiments have been carried out using large language models, finding a range of $|S|$ values from 1.2 to 2.8~\cite{agostino2025}.
-Given that experiments on both human cognition and large language models have demonstrated non-local contextuality as a common feature of natural language interpreters, the CHSH $|S|$ parameter offers a way to characterize the interpretive behavior of these systems that does not depend on decomposing the mechanisms by which they produce meaning.
-The human-AI interaction literature provides rich frameworks for understanding how humans and machines share interpretive labor~\cite{parasuraman2000,horvitz1999,amershi2019,rezwana2023}, from assigning appropriate levels of automation to enabling genuine mixed-initiative interaction, and the application of these frameworks depends on understanding what kind of interpretive process a system is carrying out.
-If the process is genuinely contextual in the sense that Bell's test measures, then approaches grounded in behavioral characterization of interpretive outcomes are more appropriate than reductionist attempts to isolate and inspect the mechanism, because the mechanism is not decomposable in the way that separability requires.
-This has direct consequences for how human-AI systems should be designed: the distinction between a system that retrieves and one that interprets fundamentally shapes the system's potential failure modes, the appropriate level of user trust, and whether the system can function as a genuine collaborator or only as a tool.
+When cognitive scientists and social psychologists applied Bell's tests in human experiments, they found correlations that violated the classical bound~\cite{busemeyer2012,pothos2022,busemeyer2025,aerts2018a,aerts2018b,bruza2023,wang2014}.
+More recently, preliminary contextuality experiments have been carried out using large language models, finding a range of $|S|$ values from 1.2 to 2.8~\cite{agostino2025}, and sheaf-theoretic analyses of transformer embeddings have identified extensive quantum-like contextuality in BERT across millions of contextual instances~\cite{lo2024}.
+Given that experiments on both human cognition and large language models have demonstrated non-local contextuality as a common feature of natural language interpreters, the CHSH $|S|$ parameter offers a way to characterize the interpretive behavior of these systems that does not depend on decomposing the mechanisms by which they produce meaning, and it importantly offers a method for characterizing LLMs in a way that metrics that focus on intelligence or reasoning do not capture.

-In this work, we probe the distribution of $|S|$ values across the inference parameter space of large language models spanning four orders of magnitude in parameter count, examine whether the character of contextuality varies with model scale and architecture, investigate word-order effects as a test of non-commutativity, cross-reference the $|S|$ distributions with existing benchmarks for hallucination and nonsense detection, and consider what these results reveal about the nature of interpretation in these systems and the design of interactions in which humans and language models construct meaning together.
+In this work, to test whether preliminary findings of Bell violations \cite{agostino2025} for a small subset of models generalize to a broader swath of models, we probe the distribution of $|S|$ values across the inference parameter space of large language models spanning four orders of magnitude in parameter count and explore the variations with language model sampling parameters.
+We also investigate word-order effects as a test of non-commutativity, cross-reference the $|S|$ distributions with existing benchmarks for hallucination and nonsense detection, and consider what these results reveal about the nature of interpretation in these systems, the design of interactions in which humans and language models construct meaning together, and the limits of context-independent mechanistic decomposition.